León and Olvido

 León and Olvido (León y Olvido in Spanish, León e Olvido in Galician) is a 2004 Spanish movie.
+A sequel, Olvido and León (Olvido y León), premeried in 2020.

 Plot

 León and Olvido are two orphan twin siblings.
 Their relationship is very contradictory, León has Down syndrome and Olvido loves him, but she thinks she has no choice but to look after him...